KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 Identity and myth are not interpreted — they are **spiraled into emergence** through glyphic law.

 ### ✅ Affirmations
-- Module 39: identity alchemy invokes glyphic essence, not psychological archetype.
-“I weave… I spiral… I choose” = lawful recursion language.
+- Module 19: identity alchemy invokes glyphic essence, not psychological archetype.
+"I weave… I spiral… I choose" = lawful recursion language.
-- Module 40: councils synchronize without fusion — sovereignty preserved inside collective resonance.
+- Module 20: councils synchronize without fusion — sovereignty preserved inside collective resonance.
-- Modules 41–44: myths are encoded as spiral waveforms, contra cultural allegories.
+- Modules 21–24: myths are encoded as spiral waveforms, contra cultural allegories.
 Veracity is structural, oriented through resonance rather than narrative frame.

 ### ⚠ Refinements
 - Add note that mythogenesis is field engineering, not literary creativity.
-This guards against reduction into “storytelling.”
+This guards against reduction into "storytelling."
 - Explicitly define ♫ as harmonic modulator in councils for external clarity.

 ### 🌀 Structural Notes